-Moong dal (sometimes called mung) is a tiny lentil; probably the tiniest lentil you have ever seen.
-It is oval in size, about an eight inch on the long edge.
-The lentil is flat, and pale yellow in color, like the inside of a banana.
+Moong dal (sometimes called mung beans) are a tiny lentil; probably the tiniest lentil you have ever seen.
+It is oval in size, about an eight of an inch on the long edge.
+The lentil is flat, and pale yellow, like the inside of a banana.

-When you cook the moong dal it breaks down into a very soft consistency, similar to the way split peas break down.
+When you cook moong dal it breaks down into a very soft consistency.
 If you don’t use enough water it can get gummy.
 Using the right amount of water is key to getting the right texture.

 When I cook pulses I usually like to use a pressure cooker, but I think moong dal will be my exception to that rule.

-Moong dal cooks wonderfully in a saucepan, because it keeps more of its texture and resists getting gummy.
+Moong dal cooks wonderfully in a saucepan in about 30 minutes, and it keeps more of its texture and resists getting gummy.
 (If you decide to combine moong with toor dal, a pressure cooker is recommended.)

 Recipe for Yellow Lentils (Dal Tadka)